Encephalitis is an inflammation (swelling and irritation) of the brain. In

 Can Encephalitis Be Prevented?

-try to avoid unnecessary outdoor activities at dawn and dusk when mosquitoes are most
+Avoid being outside at dawn and dusk, when mosquitoes are most active.